Sign In to access this Webcast

 Residential housing starts and authorizations have been surging since last summer, and residential investment growth turned positive in Q3 2019 for the first time since 2017.
-A variety of factors have contributed to this turnaround, but how sustainable is this trend?
+However, growth in business structures, like warehouses and office buildings, remains relatively weak.
+A variety of factors have contributed to these trends.
+Looking ahead, what’s in store for US builders in 2020?

-During our February program, our economists will discuss the resurgence in residential investment, examine the underlying drivers, and explore how important the housing sector is to the US economy.
+During our February program, our economists will discuss the resurgence in residential investment and weakness in business structures, and explore the underlying drivers and implications for the US economy.

 Join our experts to discover:

-- The key drivers of US residential investment in 2020
+- The key drivers of US residential and nonresidential investment in 2020;

 Who Should Attend: Business executives with an interest in learning more about the state of the US economy